Alison Kaye explores whether new generations, born into a world where the internet is ubiquitous, really have an innate talent for digital technology.

 - That “immigrants” don’t and can’t measure up.
 This is divisive and can lead to panic and inertia in those who feel they fit into this category; they may even feel that a lack of effort in developing further skills is justified.

 - That those who have been and continue to be immersed in technology, are highly skilled in its use.
 Not all of those born after 1980 are comfortable with digital tools.
 And those who are confident in their abilities can often lack important capabilities of which they are unaware (you don’t know what you don’t know!).
 Viewing exposure to digital technology as synonymous with mastery of those digital tools can lead educators, policy-makers, businesses, and even citizens themselves to underestimate the support, education and practice required to develop the critical capabilities that constitute skillful digital citizens.

-In the next step we’ll look at an alternative model that may prove an interesting contrast.“Arguments are often couched in dramatic language, proclaim a profound change in the world and pronounce stark generational differences.
+“Arguments are often couched in dramatic language, proclaim a profound change in the world and pronounce stark generational differences.
 These characteristics are … evident throughout much of the digital natives literature” (Bennet et al., 2008, p.782).